 How to create a global marketing strategy with content

 After reading the above examples, you are likely thinking of some ways to leverage content and technology to build a global marketing strategy for your business and brand.

 Here are a few tips on how to do that:

-Using a data analytics tool, such as Google Analytics can help you capture and analyze audience demographics, including international audiences.
-Google Analytics will provide insights as from where in the world your website is generating the most clicks and interactions.
+Using a data analytics tool, such as Google Analytics, can help you capture and analyze audience demographics, including international audiences.
+Google Analytics will provide insights into where in the world your website is generating the most clicks and interactions.

 If you don’t have access to a linguist or localization specialist, consider enabling Google Translate for your website, which allows users to automatically translate and read the content on your website.
 You can also build a chatbot that is able to interpret a multitude of different languages.

-Global marketing is easier than ever with technology
+Creating global marketing strategies is easier than ever with technology

 Your global marketing strategy is only as effective as your ability to understand your target audience’s needs and embrace cultural differences.